BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 With those all taken care of, return to the Rhodochrine Tree and enter the New World Door.

 The tree is another puzzle!
-Essentially, the goal will be to 'balance' the Anomalous (light) and Umbral (dark) energy in each room by knocking out Pokémon of each kind.
+Essentially, the goal will be to 'balance' the Anomalous (light) and Umbral (dark) energy in each room by knocking out Pokemon of each kind.

 In the first room, knock out one of the Espeon to proceed.

-Essentially, each species has a prime number 'value' among the first 8 primes - adding up the values for Anomalous and Umbral Pokémon in each room yet to be knocked out will tell you the current score - make them equal to continue.
-Note that you can't simply knock all of the Pokémon out - there must be at least one of each type still around.
+Essentially, each species has a prime number 'value' among the first 8 primes - adding up the values for Anomalous and Umbral Pokemon in each room yet to be knocked out will tell you the current score - make them equal to continue.
+Note that you can't simply knock all of the Pokemon out - there must be at least one of each type still around.

 In the second room, you'll be told Chingling is 2, Espeon is 3, and Mightyena is 5.
 By extension from the first floor, you'll be able to conclude Umbreon is 3.

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
-    Since Mightyena is the only Umbral Pokémon it must be kept alive: bringing the Anomalous total to 5 requires knocking out one Chingling.
+    Since Mightyena is the only Umbral Pokemon it must be kept alive: bringing the Anomalous total to 5 requires knocking out one Chingling.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>